Tunechi28/WalletApi/README.md

 ### User profile

-- Use the POST method
+- Use the PUt method
 - Use this url http://localhost:5000/api/profile
 - user can upload image that will reside on his dashboard
 - user can also have a username